elfmz/far2l/DUMPER.md

 The stack trace output includes:

 - Frames section.
 Each frame shows module short name, function name (demangled if available), and associated memory addresses.
 - Command-line tool section.
-Ready-to-use shell commands for external debugging tools like addr2line, grouped by module.
+Ready-to-use shell commands for external debugging tools like addr2line/atos, grouped by module.

 This functionality is highly configurable through various compile-time options described in [section 4](#4-configuration-options).

 > **Warning: Experimental Feature**
 >
-> Stack trace support is experimental, has limited platform availability (guaranteed on Linux), and is fully functional only in debug builds — release/stripped binaries may lack symbol information.
+> Stack trace support is experimental, has limited platform availability (guaranteed on Linux and MacOS), and is fully functional only in debug builds — release/stripped binaries may lack symbol information.

 ## 4. Configuration Options